 MariaDB is an Open Source project that thrives thanks to its community.
 MariaDB Foundation handles all community contributions in a timely manner.
 There are many ways to contribute to MariaDB.
 We welcome documentation changes and additions through the Knowledge Base, as well as code contributions to all repositories under our GitHub Repository.
 Additionally you can help grow the community by answering questions on the Knowledge Base, StackOverflow, Reddit, Quora and others.
+You can also vote on our polls and help us better understand the community’s needs.

 Our preferred communication channels are Zulip, and the mailing lists: